-

 - Be careful with loose clothing around open flame.
 Untreated fabric can ignite quickly and cause severe injury.

-- Consider that the illusion of fire can be created with a lighting effect.
+As a safer alternative, the illusion of fire can be created with lighting effects.

 Table of Contents